billyjbryant/PokeAlarmWiki/Patch-Notes.md

 issues and address Telegram API changes.

 * **Content Changes** - Telegram now uses markdown instead of html to reduce conflicts caused by using invalid DTS fields.
+Existing alerts will have to be reconfigured to make this change.
+* The `venue` field does not support markdown or html coding
 * `title` and `body` have been merged into `message` to better represent how the Telegram API actually treats messages.
 The old behavior can be mimiced by using the following example content: `*TITLE GOES HERE*\n BODY GOES HERE`